 The McKinney-Vento Homeless Assistance Act was originally authorized in 1987 and reauthorized in 2015 by the Every Student Succeeds Act (ESSA) to provide services to children or youth who lack fixed, regular, or adequate nighttime residence.Due to loss of housing, economic hardship, or a similar reason, are you or is your family living temporarily:

-- in an emergeny or transitional shelter (homeless, domestic violence, run-away)
+- in an emergency or transitional shelter (homeless, domestic violence, run-away).

-- in a car, park, public space, abandoned buliding, substandard housing (which could include no water or electricity, or living in an RV/travel trailer), bus or train station, or similar setting or other place not designated, or ordinarily used as regular housing
+- in a car, park, public space, abandoned building, substandard housing (which could include no water or electricity or living in an RV/travel trailer), bus or train station, or similar setting, or other place not designated or ordinarily used as regular housing.

-- Enrollment in AISD nutrition program for free breakfast and lunch
+- Enrollment in Azle ISD nutrition program for free breakfast and lunch.

 - Assistance with school supplies and clothing/shoes.